Exploring the interplay between star formation efficiency and dust in regulating the UV luminosity of early systems in

 While qualitatively the same trends persist out to $z \sim 13$, there is a critical difference in that the impact of dust attenuation decreases with increasing redshift for all galaxies.
 This is because firstly, for a given stellar mass, the reverse shock destruction term starts playing an increasingly important role with increasing redshift in decreasing the dust mass.
 Secondly, in our model, both dust and gas occupy a larger fractional volume of the halo with increasing redshift (see Eqn. \ref{alpha}).
 These effects lead to a severe drop in the dust optical depth to UV photons.
-At $z \sim 9, 13$ and $14$ the observationally-inferred UV LF from a number of groups \citep{ishigaki2018,bowler2020,harikane2022,bouwens2022jwst,Casey2023a,Harikane2024} is much more compatible with a model wherein galaxies form stars at 10 times the {\it fiducial} star formation efficiency (as seen from the light shaded area); the $z \sim 16$ data points from \citet{Harikane2023a, Harikane2023b} lie within our scatter limits given their very high uncertainties.
+At $z \sim 9$ and $13-16$ the observed UV LF inferred by a number of groups \citep{ishigaki2018,bowler2020,harikane2022,bouwens2022jwst,Casey2023a,Harikane2024,Harikane2024b, Harikane2023b} is much more compatible with a model wherein galaxies form stars at 10 times the {\it fiducial} star formation efficiency (as seen from the light shaded area).

 We also compare these results to a ``maximal" model where each halo is assumed to have a cosmological baryon-to-dark matter ratio and all of this gas is allowed to form stars instantaneously (i.e. $f_*=100\%$).
 We then calculate the UV luminosity for two different IMFs: {\it (i)} the first uses our standard ($1-100\msun$) Salpeter IMF wherein $L^{int}_{1500} = 10^{33.404} (M_*/\msun) ~ {\rm erg\, s}^{-1} {\rm \AA}^{-1}$ ; {\it (ii)} the second uses a flat-ish IMF with a slope of 0.1 yielding a 5.5 times higher value of $L^{int}_{1500} = 10^{34.148} (M_*/\msun) ~ {\rm erg\, s}^{-1} {\rm \AA}^{-1}$.
 Reassuringly, as of now, at all $z \sim 5-15$, these upper limits are appreciably above the observed UV LF implying that no observations of the UV LF pose any concern to the standard ($\Lambda$CDM) cosmological model.
 If confirmed, the bright end of the UV LF at $z \sim 16$ poses a challenge in that it lies between the Salpeter and flat-ish IMFs even in the ``maximal" model.